Last updated: March 14, 2026

 4. How to Interpret the Price Volume Trend

-Interpreting the Price Volume Trend indicator is less about its absolute numerical value and more about its direction and its relationship with the price.
-There are three primary trading signals traders watch for to gain an edge.
+Interpreting the Price Volume Trend indicator is less about its absolute numerical value, since it is an unbounded cumulative line, and more about its trajectory relative to price action.
+Technical analysts typically look for three primary structural signals to gain a statistical edge.

 How to interpret the Price Volume Trend indicator